Mark Philo: Inquiry

 Police investigations revealed that Philo was significantly over the drink-drive limit at the time of the accident.
 He had been drinking with two friends in the Golden Retriever pub in Wokingham, from 20:30 until closing time.
 Philo and his friends then drove off to look for another bar and ended up at The Gig House, where they stayed drinking for another hour.
 It was estimated that by the time the group left that venue, Philo had consumed six or seven pints of lager.
 According to an eyewitness, Philo was travelling above the speed limit when he veered onto the wrong side of the road and into Gammon's Megane and then a telegraph pole, where he suffered horrific injuries resulting in his death 15 hours later.
 Gammon, a mother of two, was killed instantly.

-PC Andrew Bryant, the collision investigation officer, confirmed that Philo's car was on the wrong side of the road when the craash happened.
+PC Andrew Bryant, the collision investigation officer, confirmed that Philo's car was on the wrong side of the road when the crash happened.
 He said: "The blame for this collision appears to lie with the driver of the Vauxhall Astra.
 Excess alcohol and driving over the centre of the road were contributing factors.
 As soon as you exceed the alcohol limit your ability to drive is significantly impaired."